AleehSophia/AleehSophia/README.md

 ### Hey!!!
 I'm Alessia.

-📚💻 I’m currently learning Microservices, databases SQL and NOSQL, JS, HTML, CSS, React. <br>
+📚💻 I’m currently learning Microservices, databases SQL and NoSQL, JS, HTML, CSS, React. <br>

 ✨ **Fun fact:** When I participated in Hiring Coders 2022, a programming training, I went to the finals and me and my team, DREAMSCAPE, won the 1st place with the best project.